mitogen-hq/mitogen/docs/howitworks.rst

 currently allocate new context IDs anyway.

-Differences Between Master And Slave Brokers
+Differences Between Master And Child Brokers
 ############################################

-The main difference between :py:class:`mitogen.core.Broker` and :py:class:`mitogen.master.Broker` is that when the stream connection to the parent is lost in a slave, the broker will trigger its own shutdown.
+The main difference between :py:class:`mitogen.core.Broker` and :py:class:`mitogen.master.Broker` is that when the stream connection to the parent is lost in a child, the broker will trigger its own shutdown.

 The Module Importer